 What to Expect at Facilities That Use the OCM Model

 Oncology care model facilities implement some unique practices not found at other providers.
-When patients choose to work with OCM providers, they can expect a more thorough intake process.
-Providers carefully assess the patient’s medical records and create a care plan that works for their needs.
+Patients who choose to work with OCM providers can expect a more thorough intake process.
+Providers carefully assess patients’ medical records and create a care plan that meets their needs.
 Patients also take more time learning about treatment options and discussing their preferences.

 Throughout their patient care experience, people can expect reliable support from their care team.
 Instead of being shuffled between uninformed doctors, patients work with the same essential support team the whole time.
 As they get assistance from other specialists and clinicians, they can be confident that each new person is fully-updated on their unique needs.
 Ultimately, value-based programs help reduce some of the stress and confusion associated with oncology care.